mpiasecki0/Spring_MVC_TodoList/README.md

 ## What this Application does

-This Application is an "Enterprise Edition" of a simple TodoList App combining a lot of amazing technologies like Spring Boot, Security, Data JPA, REST and the templating engine Thymeleaf to render the front-end.
+This application is an "Enterprise Edition" of a simple TodoList App combining a lot of amazing technologies like Spring Boot, Security,  JPA, REST and the templating engine Thymeleaf to render the front-end.
 The Code was written in a loosely coupled/modular way to easily swap out components like Services/Databases or Views.
 Therefore, it is a pleasure to mock/test and work with.

 ### Prerequisites